16 June 2020

-This is why software companies create interdisciplinary software development teams structure with various specialists and sub-teams to cover all grounds.
-Below you’ll find descriptions of the most common software development team members.
+This is why software companies create interdisciplinary software development teams structures with various specialists and sub-teams to cover all grounds.
+Below you’ll find descriptions of the most common software development team members in an Agile software development team.
 After reading this article, you’ll know what to expect when you come to your first software consultations and be well-prepared to kickstart your project.

 So let’s see who’s who among members of a software development team.

 TL;DR: Frontend developer creates the part of your application that the users see and directly interact with.
 They make sure the experience is equally smooth and user-friendly to every person who uses the app.

 Every single thing that your users see was created by the frontend developer.
 I believe it’s enough to convince you about the importance of their role in the product development software team structure.
 They make sure that your users have a smooth experience without any lags or unpleasantries.
 Texts, buttons, navigation bars, animations… The quality of literally everything your user interacts with depends on the skills of your frontend developers.
 The hardest part of their job is to make sure every single user gets the same experience – whether they use Edge or Chrome, computer or phone, Android or iOS.
 Considering how many browsers, phones, smartwatches and other smart-stuff we operate on – it’s a massive job.
 Frontend developers are trained to be browser charmers and masters of resolutions.
 Without them, we would be forced to write in the command line on black&white displays to do anything on your computer.

 TL;DR: Backend developer is responsible for everything that is under the hood of the application, and they are your chief problem-solvers.